 Since World War II, the V sign has been used by warriors and peacemakers to symbolize victory, peace and resistance.
 In 1941, resisters in German-occupied regions used the symbol to show their unconquerable will.

 Winston Churchill, the former Prime Minister of the United Kingdom, even used the symbol to represent the battle against their enemy.
-His campaign associated the symbol to the Dutch term vrijheid, which means freedom.
+His campaign associated the symbol with the Dutch term vrijheid, which means freedom.

 Soon, the presidents of the United States used the V sign to celebrate their electoral victories.
 By the time of the Vietnam War, it was widely used by the antiwar movement, protesters and college students as a symbol of opposition.

 The V sign became a cultural phenomenon in East Asia when a famous figure skater habitually flashed the hand gesture during the 1972 Olympics in Japan.

-St. George’s Ribbon
+10. St. George’s Ribbon

 In post-Soviet countries, the black-and-orange ribbon stands for the World War II victory over Nazi Germany, known as the Great Patriotic War.
 The colors are thought to represent fire and gunpowder, which are also derived from the colors of the Russian imperial coat of arms.

 St. George’s ribbon was part of the Order of Saint George, the highest military award in Imperial Russia in 1769, established under Empress Catherine the Great.
-The order didn’t exist during WWII because it was abolished after the Revolution in 1917 and only revived in 2000, when it was re-introduced in the country.
+The order didn’t exist during WWII because it was abolished after the Revolution in 1917 and only revived in 2000 when it was re-introduced in the country.

 The ribbon isn’t unique in its design, as there are other similar ribbons that exist, such as the Guards Ribbon.
-The same colors of St. George’s ribbon are used on the medal “For the Victory Over Germany,” which were awarded to the victorious military and civilian personnel of the Second World War.
+The same colors of St. George’s ribbon are used on the medal “For the Victory Over Germany,” which was awarded to the victorious military and civilian personnel of the Second World War.

 The term victory conjures the images of battles, but it can also be associated with spiritual warfare and finding the purpose of life.